 There are endless uses for soft, chewy, freshly baked pita bread of course!
 But here are a few of our favourite ideas:

-- as a snack with hummus, guacamole, pico, greek olives, dates, pickled hot peppers
+- on a vegan mezze platter with hummus, guacamole, pico, greek olives, dates, pickled hot peppers

 - stuffed with falafel, tahini, tomato and pickled onion